-Justine Mauvin, 24, grew up in Reunion Island before moving to Capbreton, near Hossegor in France.
-Surfing her longboard and playing music are what she loves best, that’s why she does it for a living.
+Justine Mauvin, 24, grew up on Reunion Island before moving to Capbreton, near Hossegor in France.
+Surfing her longboard and playing music are what she loves best; that’s why she does it for a living.
 Her style?
 Soft and powered by grace.

 How did you start surfing?

 When I was just a baby, my mum took me on her bodyboard and introduced me to the ocean.
-Since then I’ve always been in the water and started surfing at 9.
-Ocean and surfing have been part of my life since before I can remember.
+Since then, I’ve always been in the water and started surfing at 9.
+So ocean and surfing have been part of my life since before I can remember.

 How did you end up on a longboard?

 There was a contest held in front of my house at the surf spot Les Roches Noires.
 The surf was pretty flat, so the contestants were grabbing longboards and giving them a go.
 I followed suit.
 I ended up entering the longboard category the next day and won the contest the day after.
 From then, I knew I’d caught the bug.

 What do you enjoy about it?